Md-Emon-Hasan/ML-Project-Iris-Classifier-using-Docker-and-GitHub-Action-with-Deployment/README.md

 - **Build and Deploy:** Builds the Docker image and deploys the application to a cloud platform (e.g., Render, Heroku).

 You can find the CI/CD workflow file in `.github/workflows/ci-cd.yml`.

 ---

+## 🌐 Deploy on Render

+To deploy this application on Render, follow these steps:

+1. **Sign up for Render:** Visit [Render](https://render.com) and sign up for an account.

+2. **Create a new Web Service:**
+   - Select "New Web Service" from your Render dashboard.
+   - Connect your GitHub repository.
+   - Select your desired branch (e.g., `main`) and set up the build and runtime settings.

+3. **Deploy:** Render will automatically build and deploy your application.
+Once the deployment is successful, your application will be live.

+4. **Access your live app:** Your application will be accessible via a Render-generated URL.

+---